It (pronoun): Old English

 The word wif, (which meant "female", ancestor of "wife" as in "fishwife"), is also neuter.
 Mann ("Man") was grammatically male, but meant "a person", and could, like cild, be qualified with a gender.
 Wifmann (variant wimman, ancestor of "woman") meant "female person" and was grammatically masculine, like its last element, mann, and like wæpnedmann (variant wepman, "male person").
-Archbishop Ælfric's Latin vocabulary gives three Anglo-saxon words for an intersex person, scritta (dialectical "skratt", grammatically masculine), wæpnedwifestre (grammatically feminine, like its last element, -estre), and bæddel (grammatically masculine).
+Archbishop Ælfric's Latin vocabulary gives three Anglo-Saxon words for an intersex person, scritta (dialectical "skratt", grammatically masculine), wæpnedwifestre (grammatically feminine, like its last element, -estre), and bæddel (grammatically masculine).

 Similarly, because waru is feminine, so are landwaru (inhabitants of a region), heofonwaru (inhabitants of heaven), and helwaru (inhabitants of hell).
 Angelcynn is neuter, Angelðeod feminine, and both mean "the Angles, the English people".
 Nouns for inanimate objects and abstract concepts also had (grammatical) genders.
-Mark Twain parodied this grammatical structure (which still exists in German) by rendering it literally into modern English:
+Mark Twain parodied this grammatical structure (which exists in many languages like German) by rendering it literally into modern English:

 About half of the world's languages have gender, and there is a continuum between those with more grammatical gender (based on word form, or quite arbitrary), and those with more natural gender (based on word meaning).
 The concept of natural gender was beginning to develop in Old English, occasionally conflicting with the established grammatical gender.
 This development was, however, mostly to take place later, in Middle English.

-Middle English (1066-1400s)
+Middle English (1066–1400s)

 In the 12th century, it started to separate and appear without an h.
 Around the same time, one case was lost, and distinct pronouns started to develop, so that by the 15th century (late Middle English), the forms of it were as follows: